shikha-16/Women-in-Technology/Contributing.md

 ## Contributing to the website

+While contributing to the website, the contributors are expected to follow the below mentioned guidelines:

-While contributing to the website please follow the file structure recommended in the official [Reactjs documentation](https://reactjs.org/docs/faq-structure.html).
-Try to create separate javascript files for each React component that you add to the website.
-Please make sure you make use of comments in your code wherever necessary.
-Also, include only one commit in each of your pull requests.
+1. Please follow the file structure recommended in the official [Reactjs documentation](https://reactjs.org/docs/faq-structure.html).
+2. Try to create separate Javascript files for each React component that you add to the website.
+3. Please make sure you include comments in your code wherever necessary.
+4. **Include only one commit in each of your pull requests.**
+5. Attach screenshots whenever any changes are made to the design, stylesheets, layout etc. of the website.